webpropopuli/gomoku-react/README.md

 ## The result...
 Gomoku!

 Gomoku is to tic-tac-toe what Chess is to Checkers, or what Go is to Chess.
-That's a terrible analogy - it's more like what Aerosmith is to that band you had in high-school.
+If that's unclear, it's more like what Aerosmith is to that band you had in high-school.

 ### The main challenges scaling from Tic-tac-toe(TTT) to Gomoku

-1. drawing the board needs refactoring as the fixed 3x3 TTT board is now 19x19 AND it might make sense to play on different sized boards for learning or perhaps game-variants.
+1. Drawing the board needs refactoring as the fixed 3x3 TTT board is now 19x19 AND it might make sense to play on different sized boards for learning or perhaps game-variants.
 Hard-coding in JSX three row <divs> with three <Squares> each is basic and still readable, but just moving to a 4x4 board adds another 8 lines of code; 5x5 adds 11 more to that and so on.
 It gets un-readable and un-manageable fast, and it's not even interesting code that gets added.
-   We'll convert this (which is hard-coded for 3x3):
+   We'll convert this (hard-coded for 3x3):

 ```
     return (